-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-- Confirmation that Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors are considered through the application of exclusion criteria. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?